Omni-guides/Tuxborn/afterinstall.md

 <img src="https://github.com/Omni-guides/Tuxborn/blob/main/images/Tuxborn_ClickPlay.png" width="600">

-> [!IMPORTANT]
+> [!WARNING]
-> ⚠️ ❗ UNDER NO CIRCUMSTANCES PRESS THE “UNLOCK” BUTTON WHEN YOU HAVE LOADED SOMETHING THROUGH MOD-ORGANIZER.
+> **UNDER NO CIRCUMSTANCES CLICK THE "UNLOCK" BUTTON.**
-> YOU WILL BREAK MANY MANY THINGS.
-DO NOT PRESS THE BUTTON! ⚠️ ❗
+> Shortly after clicking Run, an Unlock button will appear in Mod Organizer 2.
+Clicking it will break your modlist installation.
+Do not click it.

 ### <ins>In-Game</ins>